RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 * Undo consistency - If you undo/redo multiple times, does the project return to the exact same state?
 * Third-party product undo - Can you undo third-party products changes?

-## Manual

-I am a proponent of good technical writing.

-* Clear descriptions of functionality - This includes technical details and design rationalizations.
-* Examples _along side_ explanations of functionality - Manuals that use examples in lieu of technical elaboration are infuriating.
-* Ease of finding information
-    * How easy is it to jump from software->information.
-Some programs have amazing tooltips or let you press a button to jump to a contextually related section in a manual
-    * Does the product lay out the terminology it uses?
-Does it use common terminology?
-    * Do hyperlinks work?
-    * Is there an index and a table of contents?
-* Proximity of information -  Is the information on a specific function located in a single place, or is it scattered throughout the document?
-* Grammar.

 ## Metering

 Metering is support for various metering standards like [LUFS](https://en.wikipedia.org/wiki/LKFS), [K-system](https://en.wikipedia.org/wiki/K-system)or [VU](https://en.wikipedia.org/wiki/VU_meter).
 There are many other standards.